ourcodingclub/ourcodingclub.github.io/_tutorials/model-design.md

 __In `R`, this turns into the code: `richness ~ time`.__

-__Richness is our dependent (predictor) variable and time is our independent variable ([ see here for more details](https://en.wikipedia.org/wiki/Dependent_and_independent_variables)).
+__Richness is our dependent (response) variable and time is our independent (predictor) variable ([ see here for more details](https://en.wikipedia.org/wiki/Dependent_and_independent_variables)).
 This is our base model, but what other things do we need to account for?
 What would happen if we just modelled richness as a function of time without dealing with the other structure in our data?
 Let's find out in the rest of the tutorial.__

 # 6. Learn about the different types of models